RachelRautenberg/School_District_Analysis/README.md

 * Math and reading scores for 9th grade are now NaN, while 10th, 11th, and 12th remain unchanged.
 * Additionally, spend per student remains unchanged.
 Regardless of the academic honesty issue the number of students and budget was not affected by the removal of data.
    ![spending_per_student](https://github.com/RachelRautenberg/School_District_Analysis/blob/main/Resources/spending%20per%20student.PNG)
 * The same is true when analyzing averagae and passing scores by school size.
+The results were not changed.
    ![scores_by_size](https://github.com/RachelRautenberg/School_District_Analysis/blob/main/Resources/scores_by_size.PNG)

+## Final
+Essentially, while the removal of ninth grade data for Thomas High School is not ideal for a complete analysis, the overall affect was minimal.